lanl-aea/waves/docs/tutorial_unit_testing_waves.rst

       :language: Python
       :diff: tutorials_tutorial_09_post_processing

-The ``unittest_template`` file can be invoked multiple times within a single workflow execution.
+The ``unittest`` file can be invoked multiple times within a single workflow execution.
 Its flexibility allows for the creation of separate XML results files.
 This is advantageous in scenarios where various workflows require the execution of unit tests, as the tests themselves are not tied to any specific workflow file.